Nutellove/JavascriptClassBundle/README.markdown

   * Writing up Tests (I swear I'll take time to write some, and then some more)
   * Mootools ≥ 1.3 in dependencies (Quote : A bundle should not embed third-party libraries written in JavaScript)
 * Next
-  * Abstract Class for Generators (code refactorization)
+  * Abstract Class for all Generators (code refactorization)
   * Writing a command that does all the Entities within a Bundle
   * Minifying => Assetic :)
 * Future